MedicNex/file2md/README_en.md

 ### 📦 Batch File Conversion (Async Queue Mode)

-Use queue mode to batch submit multiple files, the system will control concurrent processing with a maximum of 5 tasks:
+Use queue mode to batch submit multiple files.
+The number of concurrent connections can be controlled by `MAX_CONCURRENT` in `.env`:

 ```bash
 curl -X POST "https://your-domain/v1/convert-batch" \